Are Mental Health Challenges Sin, Weak Faith, & Spiritual Warfare? No — Removing Stigma, Renewing Joyful Minds

 When the Pharisees (religious leaders) criticized Jesus for choosing to spend His life with the outcasts of society, Jesus responded by saying and quoting Old Testament Scripture to reveal the true essence of God’s heart:

 “It is not those who are healthy who need a physician, but those who are sick.
-Go and learn what this means: ‘I desire compassion (mercy) and not sacrifice,’ (Hosea 6:6) for I did not come to call the righteous, but sinners (the downtrodden who cry for God’s mercy)” — Matthew 9:11-13 (NASB, italicized mine).
+Go and learn what this means: ‘I desire compassion (mercy) and not sacrifice,’ (Hosea 6:6) for I did not come to call the righteous, but sinners (the downtrodden who cry for God’s mercy)” — Matthew 9:11-13 (NASB, parentheses mine).

 See also Matthew 12:1-7 (amplified), “But if you had known what this means, ‘I desire compassion (mercy) and not a sacrifice,’ [for those in distress] you would not have condemned the innocent.”

-There are more Old Testament references to this, but as we first look at responding to the question (is “it” sin, weak faith, or spiritual warfare?), it’s best to position ourselves through God’s merciful desire, not analyze it through sin, etc., as it can lead to blame and guilt.
+There are more Old Testament references to this, but as we first look at responding to the question (is “it” sin, weak faith, or spiritual warfare?), it’s best to position ourselves through God’s merciful desire, not analyze it through the lens of sin, etc., as it can lead to blame and guilt.

 2. God responds to our story with an opportunity for mercy — not as a sin diagnosis, etc.